-If I need to describe a church, I see it vaguely in my mind, but as I google images (or research at the library and lately, search pinterest) a reality begins to build and details emerge.
+If I need to describe a church, I see it vaguely in my mind, but as I google images (or research at the library or search Pinterest) a reality begins to build and details emerge.
 I don’t always find the perfect image, but pieces form from what I see and then become richer and more real with what my imagination adds.
 After all, writing (and art!) come from the writer’s experience and his or her specific way of interpreting the world.

 When I visited the Historic Society of Jerome and went through their archives, I found the photo of a child-miner, around 5 years old, dressed like an adult (his oversized coat came to his ankles) and he was smoking a pipe.
 His expression and eyes dared me to say anything about him.
 And boy, did I!
-In that moment, an important character in Jasper Mountain (Mouse, a deaf 6 year old miner) sprang into existence.
+In that moment, an important character in Jasper Mountain (Mouse, a deaf 6-year-old miner) sprang into existence.
 Just this morning I was writing a scene for my latest project that happens in a barn.
 I searched for a few images, and wow, did that scene spring to life.
 Not just in the details, but my imagination built a real place in my head (I know, oxymoron) that I was able to experience and write with some true depth and subtext.
 All from a few photos.

 Using visuals can also spark ideas not directly related to specifics of what you are writing or seeing, but of that elusive third thing that you may sense is missing, but aren’t sure what it is or how to find it.
 Use visuals to get your imagination working and let what you find be a jump-off point to add depth, texture, and even new out-of-YOUR-box ideas for your writing.
 Add aspects to your writing and story that you don’t yet know exists.
 Connect your inner world to inspirations from the outer world and see what brilliant “third thing” surfaces for you!

 White picture-perfect churches with steeples, abandoned churches, small one-room churches.
-Add another word (like, rural Pentecostal church) and there are snake-handlers, people being baptized in rivers, huge architectural wonder churches, little shack churches.
-Add “interior” to the above string and see, people writhing on the floor in holy ecstasy, huge expansive spaces of worship, a claustrophobic interior of a church with no windows.
+Add another word (like rural Pentecostal church) and there are snake-handlers, people being baptized in rivers, huge architectural wonder churches, little shack churches.
+Add “interior” to the above string and see, people, writhing on the floor in holy ecstasy, huge expansive spaces of worship, a claustrophobic interior of a church with no windows.

-Photos from Magazines
+Visual Creative Writing Prompts – Photos from Magazines